lucas1295santos/lucas1295santos.github.io/lucas-oliveira-blog/src/posts/swift_ranges/swift_ranges.md

 print(scoreClassification) // prints good
 ```

-## Keep reading
+## Beyond this article

 If you want more details and examples, you can always check the [Apple docs](https://developer.apple.com/documentation/swift/range) for ranges, and [Swift docs](https://docs.swift.org/swift-book/LanguageGuide/BasicOperators.html#ID73) for operators.
 Beyond official docs, [SwiftLee](https://www.avanderlee.com/swift/ranges-explained) has great use examples.

-And if you are in the vibes for learning more Swift related content you can check my [article about typealias](https://www.lucasoliveira.tech/posts/quick-tip-2/), where I explain what are type aliases in Swift, and how you could use them to improve code readability.
+And if you are in the vibes for learning more Swift related content you can check my [article about typealias](https://www.lucasoliveira.tech/#/post/typealias), where I explain what are type aliases in Swift, and how you could use them to improve code readability.

-Thanks for reading all the way to the bottom of the page, hope you learned something new today!
-Until next time!
+## Thanks for reading!

+Liked this content?
+Follow me on [Twitter](https://twitter.com/oliveira__lucas) and be the first to know about new articles.
+Suggestions, feedback, and corrections are always welcome.